Track and allocate your IT costs

 With AWS Cost Explorer, you will have an out-of-the-box reporting solution to visualize your cost and usage by filtering and grouping with a few dimensions.
 You can also forecast and understand how your cost and usage looks like and plan ahead.
 If you need finer granularity of your cost and usage information and ingest your cost and usage data for downstream processing and further intelligence analysis, you can download AWS Cost & Usage Report (CUR) from the Amazon S3 bucket, query CUR using Amazon Athena, or visualize the CUR data in Amazon QuickSight.

-You want a simple process to report and allocate your AWS costs for multi-tenant software applications.
+You want a simple process to view and charge your AWS costs back to end users in the way you deem as appropriate.